vyash5075/React-Fundamentals/README.md

 ### `npm start`
 m
 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it min the browser.
 V
 The page will reload if you make edimts.<br />
 You will also see any inthlerr,ors in the console.